 I truly believe that balance is possible.
 Wellness isn’t black and white—One good choice leads to another good choice, so keep taking small steps in the right direction and your mind and body will thank you.

 My husband Dave and I moved around quite a bit before settling in here—something Melissa and I have in common.
 After a few years wandering through MN, the Netherlands, Wales, and CO, 5 years ago we made the decision to call Stillwater our home after falling in love with its charm.
-We have 2 boys Geno and Graeme—as well as what is quickly becoming our own little indoor zoo (or at least it feels like it some days) with 2 cats (Dolce & Louie) , 2 turtles (Sticker & Sam) , and our most recent addition--rescue pup (Flynn).
+We now enjoy this charming little city with our 2 boys Geno and Graeme, 2 cats (Dolce & Louie), and our most recent addition--rescue Golden Retriever (Flynn).

 Our instant connection (and lots of sideline time together on the lacrosse fields) led to many real conversations about our struggles in trying to do what’s best for ourselves, while striving to be sure we are doing right by our kiddos, simultaneously.
 Out of these conversations, our similar busy schedules, shared passion for local, small business, and common desire to make good choices for ourselves and our families, The Goodery came to light—easy and convenient good choices for busy people, a source of encouragement in our community, and your reminder that (big or small) every single good choice matters.